Asbjoedt/DNA-New-Preservation-Concept-TEST/Concept Model/P5 Preservation Plan/README.md

 A preservation plan transforms the policies and strategies, which management have created for your archive’s operation, into guidance for real preservation actions.
 A preservation plan is the lowest and most detailed level for preservation.
 The preservation plan primarily entails to how an AIP should be created and maintained over time, but it may also describe conditions relating to SIP and DIP.
 These affect and are vice versa affected by the AIP.
 The preservation plan must describe which data it delimits, the migration paths for data, storage, monitoring and the detailed data management.

-## 3. The Danish National Archives’ preservation plans for digitally born data
+## 3. The Danish National Archives preservation plans for digitally born data
 The DNA’s preservation plans for digitally created data governs both content types and file formats – both not collections and archival fonds.
 The point of the preservation plans is to enable the DNA to assess and document how the preservation of specific data are to be tackled and under what conditions.
 It is crucial to remark, that these preservation plans does not include any kind of assessment of preservation-worth (whether to preserve or to destroy data), but they document and collate how we preserve the data.
 Regarding storage, the DNA have the policy that digitally created data must be stored on multiple media types, multiple locations, multiple organisations, and that control of data integrity (checksums) must be performed yearly, which is why it does not make sense to specify these conditions in the preservation plans for specific content types or file formats.